senakasjp/prescribe/README.md

 ### Medical Data Management
 - **Symptoms Tracking** - Record patient symptoms with severity and duration
 - **Illness History** - Track diagnosed illnesses and their status
-- **Prescription Management** - Prescribe and track prescriptions with edit/delete functionality
+- **Prescription Management** - M-Prescribe and track prescriptions with edit/delete functionality
 - **Medical Summary** - Always-visible overview in prescriptions tab
 - **Drug Database** - Personal drug database with autocomplete for each doctor
 - **Smart Notifications** - Real-time feedback for all actions